 studies of Lake Ontario.
 Image credit: USEPA.

 Phosphorus levels are much higher in the nearshore areas of the lake than in the offshore areas.
 This is important because the nearshore area is the part of the lake that people have the most contact with.
 Understanding nearshore nutrient cycling and the interactions between tributary inflows, lake currents, seasonal changes, waves, and invasive Quagga and Zebra Mussels is an ongoing process supported by the binational Cooperative Science and Monitoring Initiative (CSMI), an intensive assessment of the lake's ecosystem that occurs every five years.
-CSMI assessments took place in Lake Ontario in 2003 and 2008 and returns in 2013.
+Lake Ontario CSMI assessments took place in 2003, 2008 and 2013.

 Work is underway on both sides of the lake to reduce the amount of nutrients entering the lake through its tributaries.
 In New York, the Dishwasher Detergent and Nutrient Runoff Law will reduce phosphorus runoff to all of the state's waterbodies.
 Farms on both sides of the lake are implementing best management practices to reduce runoff from their land.